We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 One reason for this is that insulin pens have many features that make them safe and convenient.
-For example, one randomized, open label, crossover study that compared pen use with a vial and syringe regimen found that 73 percent of people using insulin pens were confident about their greater dose accuracy.
+For example, one randomized, open label, crossover study that compared pen use with a vial and syringe regimen found that

 In the vial and syringe group, only 19 percent were as confident that they were getting the right dose.

 - ease of use, particularly for older adults and children